elves/elvish/NEXT-RELEASE.md

 New features in the language:

+-   A new `var` special command can be used to explicitly declare variables, and optionally assign them initial values.

+-   A new `set` special command can be used to set the values of variables or elements.

 -   Slice indices can now use `..` for left-closed, right-open ranges, and `..=` for closed ranges.